PCM (Pulse Code Modulation) and bitstream are two popular and important audio standards for transmitting audio signals.

 PCM Audio in Home Theater

 DVDs, CDs, and Blu-ray disc players use linear plus code modulation (LPCM).
 This type of PCM file has a variety of digital audio applications.
+Some may also use a special CD format called SACD stored as DSD.
+To learn more, check out our article on PCM vs DSD.

 More importantly, you can transfer it from the disc to your home theater system in two ways: